-Missed the BAME and local government network recent event on local authorities and hate crime?
-Anjali's got you covered
+Anjali Mukhi discusses the BAME and local government network's recent event on local authorities and hate crime.

 In the week following the Christchurch terrorist attack, the UK saw a 600% increase in anti-Muslim hate crimes.
 However, the true extent could well be higher, as worryingly not everyone reports hate crime.
 New Zealand itself does not comprehensively record hate crime incidents.
 To address this topical issue, the Young Fabians BAME Advocacy Group and the Devolution and Local Government Network invited three local government experts to discuss how local authorities could tackle the rise in hate crime.

 James Beckles, the Newham Council cabinet member for Crime and Security, opened up the evening by highlighting that an increase in reported hate crime incidents could potentially be down to greater awareness.
 However, the question we need to ask ourselves is how to get people to report even more.
 In the wake of Christchurch, the council has been looking at ways to reassure their Muslim residents concerned about hate crime.
 In fact, Newham have made supporting potential victims of hate crime a priority with the introduction of a community engagement officer.
 James highlighted that as hate crime affects such a large group of people, education and giving people the tools to report is key.
 He added that social media amplifies grievances, and yet the Home Office has only now realised they have to look at the far right.